jbjonesjr/best-practices/version_control/recommendations.md

 | Microsoft | Team Foundation Server (TFS) | [Approved](http://www.va.gov/TRM/ToolPage.asp?tid=5668#) | Divest* |
 | Microsoft | Visual Source Safe (VSS) | [Prohibited](http://www.va.gov/TRM/ToolPage.asp?tid=5669) | No change |

+Source code version control may be a core feature (Perforce, CVS, or Github and all Git-related technologies) or may be a non-core, plug-in feature that is replaceable with any other VCS system.
+For example,  Microsoft's and IBM's project management tools have replaceable, plug-in VCS.

 * For any VA code currently in a "Prohibited" or "Divest" system, all code must be migrated to Github Enterprise prior to decomissioning the legacy system.
 * For any VA code in "Approved with Constraints" systems,  all VCS and code managment functionality must integrate with Github Enterprise.
 Complimentary functionality, such as project management and reporting, may continue in the legacy system.
 In the case of IBM RTC, for example, its use would be restricted for project management/reporting exclusively; all code/VCS functionality would be using Github Enterprise